benavern/cheat-sheets/src/css-positioning/reverse/column1.md

 # Fixed

-When an element position is fixed, this means the same than for absolutely positioned elements but ignoring all its positioned parent elements.
+An element with **fixed position** behaves almost exactly like an element with **absolute position**.
+The only difference is that it will ignor all its positioned parent elements.
 It will always be positioned regarding the **viewport**.

-Positioning the element fixed regarding the viewport will cause these elements not to move when scrolling.
+Setting position fixed on an element will cause it not to move with the document when scrolling.

 ```css